 Submission of the Dispute to the Grade Appeals Committee

 If the instructor declines to change the grade, or has not met the deadline, the student may appeal to the chair and the chair will, within two weeks of receipt of the student's appeal, meet with the instructor and the student and attempt to mediate the appeal.
 Where the chair has attempted, but failed, to mediate the appeal within that two-week period, the chair shall notify the student immediately and promptly send a written report regarding the mediation to the instructor and the student.
 If after the chair's attempted mediation, the student remains dissatisfied with the instructor's decision, the student may, within two weeks of being notified of the failed mediation effort, submit the grade dispute to the academic dean of the school responsible for the course with copies to the chair and instructor.
 Conversely, where the chair has not taken steps to mediate the appeal within the two-week period, or where the chair has acted in place of the instructor and has declined to change the grade, the student may appeal directly to the academic dean.
 Within two weeks of receipt of the appeal, the academic dean must advise the student and the instructor, in writing, whether she/he thinks the grade should be changed.
 If the student or the instructor is dissatisfied with the recommendation of the academic dean, within two weeks of receipt of the dean's recommendations, the student or the instructor must notify the academic dean that she/he wishes to submit the grade dispute to the Grade Appeals Committee in the Office of Academic Affairs.
 This notification must be in writing with copies to the student and the instructor.

 Grade Appeals Committee

 - The chairperson and nonvoting vice president for academic affairs or designee

-- the nonvoting vice president of student affairs or designee; and
+- the nonvoting dean of students or designee; and

 - Three faculty senators plus one alternate for each campus, who shall be elected annually for this purpose by the Academic Senate at their first meeting in each academic year